Spotifyd/spotifyd/docs/src/config/File.md

 # shell placeholders like $HOME or ~ don't work!
 cache_path = "cache_directory"

+# The maximal size of the cache directory in bytes
+# The example value corresponds to ~ 1GB
+max_cache_size = 1000000000

 # If set to true, audio data does NOT get cached.
 no_audio_cache = true